 The WLCB was not a book club.
 These women were writers, and determined to see their works in print.
 This site features over 1100 publications produced by the 300-odd members of the WLCB—and more are being added as they are rediscovered.

-This project was made possible through the generous support of the Center for the Humanities at Loyola University Maryland, Maryland Historical Society, the Loyola-Notre Dame Library, Loyola's Office of Research and Sponsored Programs, and the West Virginia Humanities Council.
+This project was made possible through the generous support of the Center for the Humanities at Loyola University Maryland, the Maryland Center for History and Culture, Loyola-Notre Dame Library, Loyola's Office of Research and Sponsored Programs, and the West Virginia Humanities Council.